olafgleba/linda-public/README.md

 * `$ gulp build --production`

-Processwire CMS is not part of the environment.
-Install a fresh copy in the **app/** folder.
-When the installation is done replace site folder files (`app/site/`) with their counterparts youl'll find in the **processwire-transfer** folder.
+The Processwire CMS is not part of the environment.
+Install a fresh copy within the **app/** folder.
+When the installation is done replace site folder files (`app/site/`) with their counterparts you find in the **processwire-transfer** folder.
 At least enter your DB credentials in the `config.php` file.